epsilon-phase/rsmatrix/README.md

 # RSMatrix

-Kinda like cmatrix, but in rust, and janky as shit, and with a license that with any luck, might make Richard Stallman roll around fitfully in his torrid sleep :)
+Kinda like cmatrix, but in rust, and janky as shit.

 That being said, given that this is a terminal toy, you probably can't capitalize on this in such a manner that it'd be against the NPL license.